Code-Institute-Submissions/online-cookbook-3/README.md

 * Instead of upvotes *Five star rating* with detailed reviews.
 * *Add a recipe* form can be improved to upload a picture from computer.
 * Pictures added to website are made same size.
+* More than one picture is allowed to be added.
 * *Add a recipe* form can be improved by adding measurement units field separately.